mikexine/feelingsmeter-api/README.md

 ```

 ## Current deployment
-The service is currently deployed using Flask + Gunicorn + Supervisor.
+The service is currently deployed using Flask + Virtualenv + Gunicorn + Supervisor.

 To stop the service run:
 ```
 sudo supervisorctl stop feelingsmeter_v1